 - 2 teaspoons ground coriander seeds

-- 1 to 2 small red Thai chile peppers, seeds removed - OR - 1-1/2 teaspoons dried crushed chiles
+- 1 to 2 small red Thai chili peppers, seeds removed - OR - 1-½ teaspoons dried crushed chiles

 - 2 teaspoons ground cumin

+- Blend the ingredients.
 Place all of the ingredients in a food processor fitted with the blade attachment and blend until it's as smooth as possible.
 This may take a few minutes, and it will not be completely smooth.
-It's a good idea to scrape down the sides of the food processor from time to time, to be sure everything gets incorporated.
+Scrape down the sides of the food processor from time to time, to be sure everything gets incorporated.